[ 1970s | 1980s | 1990s | 2000s ]

 1976

 - April 24 vs. BFA-Fairfax: Gary Lefebvre goes 3-for-4 at the plate, scores twice and steals five bases.
-Dave Prescott pitches all nine innings in the 4-3 win - yes, games were seven innings back then - while striking out eight Bullets.
-This begins Prescott's streak of six consecutive complete games in games he starts, covering 43-1/3 innings and 29 days.
+Dave Prescott pitches all nine innings in the 4-3 win - regulation games were also seven innings back then - while striking out eight Bullets.
+This begins Prescott's streak of six consecutive complete games during games he starts, covering 43-1/3 innings and 29 days.
 He goes 2-4 during the streak, allowing 35 runs.
 Between this game and the end of the 1977 season, Prescott will complete nine of the 11 games he starts, pitching approximately 72-1/3 of a possible 75-1/3 innings.

 - May 13 at BFA-Fairfax: Rick Campbell goes 3-for-3 at bat, scores three runs, drives in four more, steals four bases and records eight putouts at first base.